Do NBA Draft Picks Matter? Exploring Player Minutes with ANOVA

 Variable Description

-team The NBA team that drafted the player
+team NBA team that drafted the player

-player_name The name of the player selected
+player_name Name of the player selected

-games_played Games played in the NBA
+games_played Number of games the player played in the NBA

-total_mins_played Total minutes played in the NBA
+total_mins_played Total minutes the player played in the NBA

-total_pts Total points scored in the NBA
+total_pts Total points the player scored in the NBA

-total_rebounds Total rebounds grabbed in the NBA
+total_rebounds Total rebounds the player recorded in the NBA

-total_assists Total assists recorded in the NBA
+total_assists Total assists the player recorded in the NBA

 draft_year Year the player was drafted